home-assistant/home-assistant.io/source/getting-started/integration.markdown

 When you're done, navigate back to the web interface and voila, your devices are ready for you to control.
 You can always go back to add and remove integrations in the future.

-If you get stuck, need more information or want to see what the setup process is like, use the [integration documentation](/integrations).
+If you get stuck, need more information, or want to see what the setup process is like, use the [integration documentation](/integrations).

 {% include getting-started/next_step.html step="Automate Home Assistant" link="/getting-started/automation/" %}